Working with structural data

 parcellate.
 It is passed a parcellated image, of the same dimensions as the averaged reference T1-weighted image but with coherent regions labelled with an integer index.
 A lookup table is required to convert between numerical indices and region names, and some examples for typical atlases are included in

-For example, to run FSL-FLIRT on the reference T1 image for a session and import the parcellation created by it, you might run
+For example, to run FSL-FIRST on the reference T1 image for a session and import the parcellation created by it, you might run

-cd /data/subject1 run_first_all -i `tractor -q path . refT1` -o first tractor parcellate . first_all_fast_firstseg Types:first
+cd /data/subject1 furrow run_first_all -i @refT1 -o first tractor parcellate . first_all_fast_firstseg Types:first

-Note that TractoR does not provide a wrapper script for FIRST, but the
+Note that TractoR does not provide a wrapper script for FIRST, but TractoR’s

-path script can be used to get the path to the relevant input file for the FIRST command line tool,
+@refT1 with the full path to the relevant input file, and then calls the FIRST command line tool,

 run_first_all.
 The TractoR